 The internal flat-field calibration system consists of two deuterium lamps and the

 flat-field calibration aperture (FCA).
 The system was designed such that light from the lamps follows nearly the same optical path as that from an external target.
 The FCA is placed near the usual location of the PSA, and the lamp beam illuminates the gratings and mirrors from this slightly offset position.

 The deuterium lamps are not bright enough to map out the flat field at FUV

 wavelengths, so the FUV flats are constructed from on-orbit observations of bright white dwarfs.
-A preliminary FUV flat is shown in Figure 5.12
+An image of the FUV detector using the deuterium lamp is shown in Figure 5.13

 .
-The dark, vertical stripe is a shadow cast by a grid wire in front of the detector (Section 4.1.1
+The light, vertical stripe is a shadow cast by a grid wire in front of the detector (Section 4.1.1

 ).
 A detector dead spot and the hexagonal pattern of the fiber bundles in the micro-channel plate are also visible.
 Although significant structure is present in the FUV flats, it is reproducible and can be removed during data reduction.